U.S. Supreme Court justices worry about 'chaos' in Electoral College dispute

-U.S. Supreme Court justices on Wednesday grilled lawyers advocating that "electors" in the complex Electoral College system that decides the winner of U.S. presidential elections are free to disregard laws directing them to back the candidate who prevails in their state's popular vote.
-If enough electors do so, it could upend an election, or, as some of the justices said, cause "chaos."
+Supreme Court justices on Wednesday indicated skepticism toward whether "electors" in the complex Electoral College system for choosing U.S. presidents may disregard laws directing them to back the candidate who prevails in their state's popular vote.
+If enough electors do so, it could upend an election, or, as some of the justices suggested, cause "chaos."

-The justices heard arguments in two closely watched cases - one from Colorado and one from Washington state - less than six months before the Nov.
+During arguments in two closely watched cases from Colorado and Washington state, the justices signaled concern for safeguarding states' ability to remove electors who have been bribed to vote for a particular candidate.
+But the justices also pressed lawyers for the states on whether there are any limits on their powers to control how electors vote.
+The arguments were held less than six months before the Nov.
 3 election in which presumptive Democratic nominee Joe Biden challenges Republican President Donald Trump.
-The justices also expressed concern over maintaining states' ability to remove electors who have been bribed to vote for a particular candidate.
-On the other hand, the justices also pressed attorneys for Colorado and Washington state whether there are any limits on state powers seeking to control how electors vote.

-Colorado and Washington state are among the 48 states - only Maine and Nebraska excepted - with winner-takes-all systems awarding all electors to the candidate who wins the state's popular vote.
-The justices must decide if states can penalize faithless electors with actions such as monetary fines or removal from the role.
-Thirty-two states and the District of Columbia have laws intended to control how electors vote.
-Only a handful enforce them with penalties.
+Colorado and Washington's state are among the 48 states - Maine and Nebraska excepted - with winner-takes-all systems awarding all electors to the candidate who wins the state's popular vote.
+Thirty-two states and the District of Columbia have laws governing how electors vote.
 Conservative Justice Samuel Alito wondered whether giving electors free reign "would lead to chaos" in instances in which an election is very close and "the rational response of the losing political party ... would be to launch a massive campaign to try to influence electors."
-Conservative Justice Brett Kavanaugh asked whether the court should embrace the "avoid-chaos principle of judging, which suggests that if it's a close call or a tie-breaker we shouldn't facilitate or create chaos."

-State officials have said faithless electors threaten the integrity of American democracy by subverting the will of the electorate and opening the door to corruption.
-The plaintiffs said the Constitution requires them to exercise independent judgment to prevent unfit candidates from taking office.
-"It's somewhat hard to understand the concept of something I am pledged - bound - to do.
-I have made a promise to do something.
-But that promise is unenforceable," liberal Justice Ruth Bader Ginsburg said.

-Trump's administration has taken no stance in the cases.
-Chiafalo and another lead plaintiff Micheal Baca were Democratic electors who sought to persuade Republican electors to disregard their pledges and help deny Trump the presidency.
-Baca, who now lives in Las Vegas, was a Colorado elector.
-They cast their ballots for moderate Republicans and not Clinton.
+Lead plaintiffs Bret Chiafalo and Micheal Baca were Democratic electors in Washington state and Colorado, respectively, who sought to persuade Republican electors to disregard their pledges and help deny Trump the presidency.
+They cast their ballots for moderate Republicans, not Clinton.

-Chiafalo was fined $1,000 by Washington state.
-Baca's vote was canceled by Colorado officials.
-The electors argued that the penalties against them by their states violated the Constitution's Article II and its 12th Amendment, which delineate the Electoral College process.
-A lower court upheld Washington state's fine against Chiafalo and two other faithless electors.
-Another court concluded that Colorado's action against Baca violated his constitutional rights.

 ALSO READ